oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 made by an orchestrator at deployment time rather than by a service designer at service design time.
-TOSCA also allows for the definition of abstract components that hide technology and vendor-specific implementation details.
+TOSCA also allows for the definition of abstract components that hide technology and vendor-specific implementation details, via mechanisms such as derivation of types and substitution of nodes.
 The choice of how to *implement* abstract components can be left to the orchestrator at deployment time.
 This further increases the value of TOSCA as a technology and vendor-neutral technology language orchestration.
 TOSCA supports the use of *policies*